 For most people, the idea of estate planning can be a little uncomfortable.
 That’s why it’s so easy to put off.
 But, at Nadler Biernath, we do our best to make the process painless, helping solve our clients’ problems.

 Establishing an estate plan is one of the most important steps you can take to protect yourself and your loved ones.
-Proper estate planning puts you in charge of your finances, but it’s about more just handling your financial assets.
+Proper estate planning puts you in charge of your finances, but it’s about more than just handling your financial assets.
 It also covers guardianship, medical power of attorney and even potential end-of-life decisions.
 An estate plan can save your loved ones the expense, delay and frustration associated with managing your affairs when you pass away or become disabled.

 Fortunately, the hardest part of estate planning is typically working up the will to call an attorney for an initial consultation.
 After that, we work with you to create a plan based on your wishes and needs.